City of license: The new entrant

 The majority of these transmitters were not licensed to the primary community served.
 Many were underpowered, short-spaced or in undesirable locations - often just putting enough signal into key communities to obtain cable must-carry protection.
-As the only transmitters to be operating on then-valuable VHF channels at anything other than greatly-reduced power were licensed to Paris and Bancroft, both awkward outlying communities, the Paris transmitter was arbitrarily listed as the main station for the entire network.
+As the only transmitters to be operating on then-valuable VHF channels at anything other than greatly reduced power were licensed to Paris and Bancroft, both awkward outlying communities, the Paris transmitter was arbitrarily listed as the main station for the entire network.

 The cable or digital TV placeholder

 Sometimes, putting a usable over-the-air signal into the primary community served is anywhere from second-priority to not a priority at all.
 A station could be barely within the market's boundaries or be underpowered to the point of putting a "B" grade signal into the community at best.
-On anything less than a huge rooftop antenna, the station is unwatchable — but, even if the underlying over-the-air signal wasn't valuable, the corresponding cable television slots in the various communities it was almost serving were.
+On anything less than a huge rooftop antenna, the station is unwatchable — but, even if the underlying over-the-air signal was not valuable, the corresponding cable television slots in the various communities it was almost serving were.
 Any full-service domestic signal above some arbitrary minimum had access to "must carry" protection, could request favourable placement on the dial and (in Canada) could engage in signal substitution to take ad revenue from other stations already carrying the same content.

 The 2016-2020 OTA TV repack opened additional possibilities for using an outlying community's licence as an over-the-air placeholder.
 Buy a station, return the licensed broadcast spectrum to the government, then claim to be "sharing" a channel with another broadcaster by using the orphan licence to place content on one of their digital subchannels.
 Suddenly, an outlying commercial low-power station in New Hampshire is "sharing" space on WGBX, a full-power non-commercial station in the heart of the Boston market.
 The same transmitter can, by using two different licences in a "channel sharing" arrangement, have two different communities of licence - which may allow more flexibility for its location.
-It's also possible to mix commercial and non-commercial licences.
+It is also possible to mix commercial and non-commercial licences.
 In Canada, where CRTC regulations prevent carrying any additional, unique programming on digital subchannels without obtaining a second licence (and taking all the obligations which go with it) for each subchannel, returning just the spectrum (and keeping the licence) can be used as a means to recycle licences from abandoned, defunct outlying stations for use elsewhere in the network.